THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 4:30 rolls around, I don’t think they’re coming either.
 Well, we have a movie we need to leave for at 5, so we might as well sit here and have another drink.
 I can’t believe no one came.

 It takes a few (very embarrassing) hours to realize that our meetup is scheduled for the next day.
-I was a day early to my own party.
+I was a day early for my own party.

 I do want to say that even though we didn’t have a swim with a whale shark, the team at Three Islands did an amazing job.